ostueker/CMSC6950-2017/_posts/2017-05-11-Supplementary-Material.md

         * Python for Everybody is actually derived from this book.
         * There are also printed copies, but they are more expensive than the those of Python for Everybody.
+    * The Hitchhiker's Guide to Python:
+        * **Free eBook** (read online, PDF, epub): <http://docs.python-guide.org/>
+        * A guide to Pyhton that describes best practices, useful packages and helpful tips.
+        * Has something to offer for both novices as well as for experts.
+        * Also available as printed O'Reilly book.
 * Jupyter Notebooks:
     * [Notebook Help](http://nbviewer.jupyter.org/github/ipython/ipython/blob/3.x/examples/Notebook/Index.ipynb)
 * Regular Expressions: